-We tried the edamame with sea salt, Moroccan lamb kabobs (no bread for gluten free and avoid the sauces for dairy free) and chicken street tacos (the pulled pork is cooked in Shiner beer so that version of the taco is NOT gluten free).
+We tried the edamame with sea salt, Moroccan lamb kabobs (no bread for gluten free and avoid the sauces for dairy free) and chicken street tacos.
 Although NOT gluten free, the hubs enjoyed the pork belly bao buns, too.
+Bison burgers are fantastic.
 This has turned into one of our favorite places now because the servers are so knowledgeable and fun and the food is consistently good.
-We love the bison burgers (no buns for me) and the salads are really nice, too.

-This menu is mainly seafood and the specials are usually off-the-boat fresh catch of the day.
+This menu is mainly seafood.
 It is pretty much entirely gluten free and they make the best homemade corn tortillas.
-We tried a few appetizers and for dinner I had the pork shank carnitas, which were cooked on the bone and pretty fabulous.
-And the drinks were fantastic, too!
+We tried a few appetizers and for dinner I had the pork shank carnitas, which were cooked on the bone.
+The specialty drinks are fun!
 I loved the PEPINO PICOSO (frozen margarita, house cucumber-jalapeño purée, el chile rim).

 Love this place – so fun to watch a movie, eat and drink adult beverages.
 We used to go all the time before my dietary restrictions became so limiting.
 But now they have a gluten free menu!
 I usually order the Once Upon a Time in Mexico Salad + Flat Iron Steak (South Lamar location).
 The popcorn with clarified butter is pretty great, too.